oddwires/8-Bit-Systems/Z80/NoICE/readme.md

 Additionally, some format changes were required to allow the resulting monitor agent to assemble through the Telemark Assembler.</p>
 <p>

-This folder starts with the
-[Default NoIce Monitor Agent](https://github.com/oddwires/8-Bit-Systems/blob/9ceb676996fe873981be03973ea686bb2531277b/Z80/NoICE/Monz80.asm) as obtained from the NoICE download page.
+This folder demonstrates the customisation of the NoICE agent and starts with the [Default NoIce Monitor Agent](https://github.com/oddwires/8-Bit-Systems/blob/9ceb676996fe873981be03973ea686bb2531277b/Z80/NoICE/Monz80.asm) as obtained from the NoICE download page.